The metaphorical demise of Malta: A provocative exploration of history, betrayal, and collective consequences.

-‘Death of Malta’ was part of a collective exhibition held between July 9 and August 14, 2012 at St James Cavalier, Centre for Creativity in Valletta.
+This digital artwork was part of a collective exhibition held between July 9 and August 14, 2012 at St James Cavalier – Centre for Creativity, now Spazju Kreattiv, in Valletta.
 The collective was titled ‘MIRRORED | Critical Reflections’ and featured works by University of Malta students, namely Ascione Maurizio, Bonnici Keith, Borg David, Calleja Keith, Camillleri Karl, Corrieri Raffaella, Dingli Andrea, Fleri Soler Ella, Galea Stephanie, Grech Jacob, Mizzi Pawlu, Muscat Zach, Tonna Nicholas and Xuereb Steve.
 This student collective was under the supervision and tuition of Dr. John Grech at The University of Malta.

 Going back to the masters – Review for Times of Malta by Charlene Vella